 How to Change the World—Theories and Practices

-Social change is constant and complex, involving factors both within and beyond human control.
-Often, an unexamined set of assumptions govern—and limit—our attempts to make change.
-Refresh and expand our thinking about activism by studying activist theories of change.
-This six session online seminar, co-taught by the co-creator of Occupy Wall Street, was filmed at Bard College’s Hannah Arendt Center.
-Includes symposium on “Why do protests fail?” featuring Alicia Garza, the co-founder of Black Lives Matter.
+This six session online seminar, co-taught by the co-creator of Occupy Wall Street, was filmed at Bard College’s Hannah Arendt Center and includes a symposium on “Why do protests fail?” featuring Alicia Garza, the co-founder of Black Lives Matter.

-The next session of this course begins on May 6.
 All classes are entirely online.
 You do not need a college degree to enroll at Activist Graduate School.
 Our courses are open to activists of all ages and educational backgrounds.
-Tuition is $150 USD.
-You’ll receive three months access to the course videos plus lifetime access to our global student and alumni community.
+Tuition is $19.99/month USD.

 6 sessions + symposium (5 hours of video)

 Each session will take between 3 - 4 hours to complete: one hour to watch the video and 2 hours to do the assigned reading.
 The course is entirely online.